pwall567/yaml-simple/README.md

 Not yet implemented:

 - Anchors and Aliases
-- The "?" and ":" syntax for Block Mapping entries
 - Directives other than %YAML
 - Tags
 - Multiple documents in a single file